emrebstc/Embedded-Communication-Protocols-on-STM32F407/README.md

 Download ncat on your system for communicate with stm32

-Type: " echo 1 | ncat YOURIP YOURPORT " on Bash/Powershell for send data to stm32 '1' for example.
+Type: " echo 1 | ncat YOURIP YOURPORT " on Bash/Powershell for send data to stm32

 Example: echo 1 | ncat 192.165.1.1 1000